mate-academy/qa_pw_conduit_github_actions/README.md

 - Upload pages artifact;
 - Deploy to GitHub Pages.
 (Remember to enable publishing from the GitHub Actions in the Settings > Pages).

+## Testing Your Pipeline

+To complete this task you will need to test that your workflow is working and passing in the GitHub Actions.

+For this you will need to:
+1. Setup the `Settings > Pages > Source: GitHub Actions` in your **forked** repo.
+2. Create a pull request within your's **forked** repo.
+3. Test your workflow in this PR.

+Note, that if you run the workflow in the PR to the original repo, it will be failing due to permission issue.
+Only after you have tested your pipeline within the PR in your forked repo, then you can proceed to the task reporting steps below.

 ## Task Reporting

 1. Add and commit all your updates.